Cost and Coverage

 You will pay $0 out-of-pocket.

-Note: the prior authorization will be requested.
+Note: A prior authorization may be requested.

 face profile outline with raining cloud inside $$$

-What if you still can’t afford Genomind?
+What if you still can’t afford Genomind's PGx test?

 calendar icon with dollar $ icon